Travel to the UK

 When you arrive at the airport in the UK, you will go through immigration control, before collecting your luggage.
 Please ensure that you have your passport including your visa, and your final award letter in your hand luggage as these will need to be shown at immigration control.
 There will normally be a specific queue for nationals of countries that are outside the European Economic Area.

-What to expect at the airport is explained in further detail on the UK.Gov website.
+What to expect at the airport is explained in further detail on the UK government border control website UK.Gov website.